• Home

 Your first BJJ class

-3. Stay hydrated and fuel up - Jiu-jitsu is a pretty intense workout, so it's important to stay hydrated and well-nourished.
-Make sure you drink plenty of water throughout the day, especially leading up to class.
-I would give myself at least two hours so I wouldn't go to class bloated with water.
-You might also want to eat a light snack before class, like a banana or some trail mix.
+Stay hydrated and nourished - Jiu-jitsu is a fairly rigorous workout, so staying hydrated and well-nourished is critical.
+Make sure you drink plenty of water throughout the day, particularly leading up to class.
+I recommend giving yourself at least two hours to hydrate.
+You don't want to go to class bloated with water.
+You may also want to have a light snack before class, like a banana, trail mix.

 Bonus tips: